LilithTundrus/e621-API-Docs/docs/Posts.md

 Base URL is `https://e621.net/post/show.json`

 **Note**: Do not use the /post/show API for bulk requests.
-Use of /post/index allows returning multiple results and is more efficient, while also returning the same information
+Use of /post/index allows returning multiple results and is more efficient, while also returning the same information.

 #### Parameters